TheDizzler/DXTKGui/README.md

 >- Primitve Shapes - filled rectangle; un-filled rectangle; line
 >- Text Labels - normal and clickable
 >- Button - text and image
+>- TexturePanel - can take a ShaderResourceView, display it, and scroll vertically
->- Dialog Box - draggable and non-draggable; no image loading yet;
+>- Dialog Box - draggable and non-draggable; implements TexturePanel to allow text scrolling; no image (bg) loading yet;
 >- Check Box - with onClickListener
 >- ListBox - with onClickListener; auto-size to content
 >- Scrollbar - now with customizable sprites!